gaurav-11018/NFT/README.md

 # NFT
 Ultimate NFT project using hardhat.

-I have done a NFT project before using brownie,however this time i plan on using hardhat and make it very very eloborate.very very excited to be working on this...
+I have done a NFT project before using brownie,however this time i plan on using hardhat and make it very very eloborate.very very excited to be working on this....

 We go through creating 3 different kinds of NFTs.